 One of the most unusual features of this Aloe is the fact that it can survive and thrive in temperatures well below freezing.

 This succulent has impressive growth rates when happy.

 The Aloe polyphylla is a hungry, thirsty plant and best kept outdoors.

 The perfect UK outdoor succulent, hardy to -15°C (on mature specimens).

 Plant in full sun on a mound and at an angle.

-Use a free-draining soil mix and add a feed.
+Use a free-draining soil mix and add a natural feed.